dxbednarczyk/mup/README.md

 # pap-ng

-This is a spiritual successor to [pap](https://github.com/talwat/pap), rewritten in Rust.
+This is a spiritual successor to the original, now abandoned (?) [pap](https://github.com/talwat/pap), rewritten in Rust.

 The current MSRV is the latest nightly toolchain.